1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 If you don't already have a wired room unit, you can still think about if it's maybe easier to put a long thin bus cable to the heater than a LAN cable.
 So it's not necessary at all to connect the adapter exactly at the place where the heater is located.

+*When connecting or disconnecting the adapter, please make sure that you switched off both units before (Arduino and controller of your heating system)!*
+*Please make sure you are using the right pins and regard the polarity!*

 ---

 **Adapter:**